wvrossem/wedding-website/content/en/_index.md

           feature_icon: paper-airplane
           features:
             - "Travel to South Korea: via Incheon International Airport (ICN), the main airport serving Seoul.
 Be here a day or two in advance."
-            - "On Saturday, April 26, 2025, we will be staying in Songdo, Incheon, near the Songdo Central Park area.
-Feel free to meet us there and book accommodation in the neighborhood.
-Google Maps link: https://maps.app.goo.gl/xczv4udqwYuj7x186"
+            - "We will be staying in a hotel near the Bucheon Hanok Village.
+Feel free to meet us there and book accommodation in the neighborhood."
+            - "You can also easily get to Bucheon Hanok Village by subway from central Seoul—approximately an hour away (Seoul Metro Line 7, Stop 삼산체육관 (757, Samsan Gymnasium))."
-            - "Hanbok rentals (traditional Korean clothing) are available in Songdo or in central Seoul.
+            - "Hanbok rentals (traditional Korean clothing) are available near the Bucheon Hanok Village or in central Seoul.
 We’ll be wearing them, but they’re completely optional.
 More information will be provided soon!"
-            - "Getting to the wedding venue: The wedding venue is reachable via public transportation.
-Additionally, we'll arrange a meeting point for group transportation to the venue from Songdo, Incheon. "
-          image: map.png
+          image: map-bucheon.png
         - title: Ceremony details
           text: "Image from https://www.gwanakcyw.or.kr:6015/?c=user&mcd=gkd0002"
           feature_icon: chevron-right